Contrast-Security-OSS/DeveloperLearnGuide/docs/Path Traversal.md

 - [Contrast Scan](https://www.contrastsecurity.com/contrast-scan) observes the data flows in the source code and identifies if your custom code is vulnerable to this attack.

 - [Contrast SCA](https://www.contrastsecurity.com/contrast-sca) can determine if you are using a vulnerable version of a library with this attack, and prioritze based on Runtime Library Usage.
+- [Contrast Serverless](https://www.contrastsecurity.com/contrast-serverless) can determine if you are vulnerable within your Cloud Native environment.